radiofrance/rf-liquidsoap/README.md

 Fondation Team, Direction du Numérique, 2020-now

-Many thanks to Romain Beauxis, Samuel Mimram, the awesome liquidsoap community, contributers and open source radio broadcasters that allowed a national broadcaster like Radio France to build its streaming platform with open source tools.
+Many thanks to Romain Beauxis, Samuel Mimram, the awesome Liquidsoap community, contributers and open source radio broadcasters that allowed a national broadcaster like Radio France to build its streaming platform with open source tools.